carlosganzerla/cl-sqs/README.md

 ## API

 The API is very simple.
-One path `/queue` is used to all request.
-Each one of the four operations uses a semantically correspondent HTTP method.
+One path `/queue` is used on all requests.
+Each of the four operations uses a semantically correspondent HTTP method.
 To authenticate requests, use the `api-key` header on the request (see more on the section below).
 This header can be omitted if no `API_KEY` is set.
 Only the